eic/EicToyModel/README.md

 * Sub-detector integration volumes in a 2D view of a given region are flat objects, stacked along the electron beam line axis for the two endcaps and the normal to the electron beam line axis for the vertex and barrel stacks.
 See the picture below.
-* Far-forward "stack" (and B0 magnet in particular) can probably be added with minor complications, but this is not considered in the present implementation.
+* Far-forward "stack" (and B0 magnet in particular) can be added to the model with minor complications.
 * All stacks are organized in a "projective" geometry, which should represent a typical layout of a 4pi EIC Central Detector well enough at this stage.
-In this sense the only reason why a separate vertex stack exists is that its "silicon tracker volume" can occupy a physical area wider along the beam line than a "TPC volume" of a barrel stack.
 * A "crack" between the barrel and the endcap stacks in a 2D {Z,R} view is represented by monotonous functions in both R(Z) and Z(R) representations.
 "Crack" shape however can be configured in a rather flexible way, see examples below.